oracle/tribuo/docs/FAQs.md

 The `Output.equals` and `Output.hashcode` methods are constrained to only look at the dimension labels.
-This means that two `Label`s can be compared for equality even if they have different confidence scores (as ground truth labels usually have a score of 1.0, and predicted ones do not).
+This means that two `Label`s can be compared for equality even if they have different confidence scores (as ground truth labels usually have an undefined confidence score, and predicted ones have a defined one).
 To compare the values including any confidence score the `Output.fullEquals` method should be used.
 Note, this implementation of equals and hashcode causes any two `Regressor`s that share the same dimension names to be equal, which is unfortunate.
 When comparing `Regressor`, always use `Regressor.fullEquals` to include both the regressed value, and the variance.
 As `Regressor` uses `Double.NaN` as the sentinel value to indicate that no variance was calculated, NaN variances are considered equal to each other.